norgeous/CHIP-customiser/README.md

 ### install_say.sh
 * Install Android's local TTS engine.
 * create wrapper for TTS engine as `say` command.

-### bluetooth_speaker.sh
-* Connect a blutooth speaker and setup a systemd to reconnect it on reboot.
-* Use `systemctl restart speaker` to reconnect speaker manually.

 ### install_nodejs.sh
 * Install node js 7